-The DSL should take lead responsibility for safeguarding and child protection (including online safety).
-This should be explicit in the role-holder's job description.
+The DSL will take lead responsibility for safeguarding and child protection (including online safety including and understanding the filtering and monitoring of systems in place).
+This will be made explicit in the role-holder's job description.
 (The broad areas of responsibility and activities related to the role of the DSL are set out in Annex C of KCSiE).

-The DSL will have the appropriate status, authority and time to carry out the duties of the post.
+The DSL will have the appropriate status, authority, funding, training resources and support time to carry out the duties of the post effectively.

-The DSL and any alternate DSLs should liaise with the local authority and work with other agencies in line with Working Together to Safeguard Children.
+The DSL and any alternate DSLs will provide advice and support to staff in school and will liaise with the local authority and work with other agencies in line with Working Together to Safeguard Children.